Ways to Apply

 o The online application *cannot be completed* without the required items listed below:

-• Florida Driver License or Florida Identification Card with current address
+• Florida Driver License or Florida Identification Card with Homestead address

 • Social Security Number